vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - modulation scaling policy.

 If no output kind is specified, the default is MIDI.

+The user-facing sequence-loop count defaults to one extra repeat after the initial playthrough, matching the application setting.
+Low-level `SequenceVmOptions` still defaults to zero so tests and internal callers can explicitly render only the initial pass.

 `modulationScaling` defaults to `FullFormatRange`, matching source-driver semantics. `ObservedSequenceRange` is an explicit export optimization and applies consistently to MIDI controllers and SF2/DLS modulators.